AndaLu04/qr-code-gen/README.md

 http://hostname:5432
 ```

+If you plann on making the Application publicly available I recommend running behind a proxy, since the connection wont be secured otherwise

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.